 Every activity with a loyal following will at some point become riddled with myths and rumors.
 Some of these turn out to be true.
 Others started off based in truth, but over the years have been skewed and edited to be more fiction than fact.
 A handful were never true, but make great conversation.

 Fly fishing is no different.
 While there are plenty of factual scraps of wisdom developed over the years (for example, you should often change your presentation before your fly, and NEVER bring bananas in the boat) other pieces of advice fall somewhere between slightly misleading and complete hogwash.

-Here’s a handful of things I’ve either learned over the years the hard way, or have just found on the Google after a bout of curiosity.
+Here’s a handful of things I’ve either learned over the years the hard way, or have just found on the Google machine after a bout of curiosity.
 If there’s a myth you have heard and debunked over the years, please let me know so I can add it to the list!

 1. Brook trout are trout